 As the cost of living in the United States seems to increase every year, many Americans spend their final working years exploring affordable places to retire.
 While Florida and North Carolina may seem like the most affordable options, research shows that exploring overseas options can save even more – while also providing retirees with the ability to explore a new country and learn about a new culture.
 The team of expat tax lawyers at Evolution Tax and Legal is breaking down some of the best countries to Americans to retire, and some of the most compelling reasons to explore them.

-Columbia is easily accessible, with direct flights to almost all cities in Florida.
-The healthcare in Columbia is reported to be high quality yet low cost, with insurance premiums averaging 70% less than those in the United States.
+Colombia is easily accessible, with direct flights to almost all cities in Florida.
+The healthcare in Colombia is reported to be high quality yet low cost, with insurance premiums averaging 70% less than those in the United States.
 The cost of living is lower as well, allowing you to make the most of your retirement savings by settling in the country.
-Retirees who have settled in Columbia say that while they have access to the bustling cities of the country, they feel they have been able to become part of the Columbian community and have been welcomed by the locals.
+Retirees who have settled in Colombia say that while they have access to the bustling cities of the country, they feel they have been able to become part of the Colombian community and have been welcomed by the locals.

 Portugal is a beautiful, coastal country that has many islands to explore, and beach towns that will make retirement feel like a permanent vacation.
 English is taught in Portuguese schools, which makes the locals easy to communicate with, and the country easier to navigate for Americans who don’t speak Portuguese or Spanish.
 Portugal has a low cost of living, especially compared to other European countries, but it is still easy to take a trip around the continent if you desire.
 There is also much to explore within the country, including hundreds of beautiful islands.